creationix/howtonode.org/articles/promises.markdown

 ## Conclusions

-Promises are a valualbe tool for managing asynchronous control flow.
+Promises are a valuable tool for managing asynchronous control flow.
 With jQuery adopting Promises, more JavaScript programmers will see them as the preferred method of managing asynchronous state.
 If you have any questions, please leave them in the comments section.